uenot/upe-intern-projects-f24/Gregory Fan Project/README.md

 I made a short game where you walk through an empty city, then through a forest, then a cliff.
 There IS a end to the walk if one wishes to.

+To run the game, unzip the build under the correct OS, then run the executable or application file.

+The source code provided is the main folder Unity reads, except the Library folder which was excluded due to size.
+My source art and code can be found under "Assets".

 The game is made in Unity Game Engine and coded in C#.
 Sounds are NOT made by me, taken from freesound.org.
 Art assets and code are made by me.